JohnnyChangTW/go-user-authentication/README.md

 - This project provides two RESTful HTTP APIs for creating and verifying an account and password.

-- Still have some issues related to database initialization when using docker-compose to spin up this application
+- Most of the functionalities have been implemented, but still have some issues related to database initialization when using docker-compose to spin up this application

 ## APIs document